 Recent investments in the Parkways have succeeded in improving the system condition.
 The continued use of preventive maintenance projects should maintain this trend.

-Recent reductions in Interstate investments have created a slight decline.
-The increased focus on preservation and the inclusion of asset management projects in the enacted highway plan is expected to improve conditions.
+Significant spending in the past year has made an improvement in the Interstate condition.
+The increased focus on preservation and the inclusion of asset management projects in the enacted highway plan is expected to maintain conditions.